Sasidaran667/slt-data-usage--bookmarklet/README.md

-# SLT Data Usage Bookmarklet Script
+# SLT Data Usage Bookmarklet
 Simple bookmarket script for view data usage by package type

 How to use